On a decomposition of $p$-adic Coxeter orbits: Introduction

 \section{Introduction}

 Let $\bfG$ be an unramified reductive group over a non-archimedean local field $k$.
 In \cite{Ivanov_DL_indrep} $p$-adic Deligne--Lusztig spaces $X_w(b)$ attached to $\bfG$ were constructed.
 This allows one to apply the rich variety of methods from Deligne--Lusztig theory \cite{DeligneL_76} to the study of representations of the $p$-adic group $\bfG(k)$.
-Indeed, many results in this direction were obtained recently, cf. \cite{CI_loopGLn, ChenS_17, ChanO_21, DudasI_20} and references therein.
+Indeed, many results in this direction were obtained recently; \textit{cf.} \cite{CI_loopGLn, ChenS_17, ChanO_21, DudasI_20} and references therein.

 The classical Deligne--Lusztig varieties are smooth schemes of finite type over a finite field.
-In contrast, $X_w(b)$ are sheaves for the arc-topology \cite{BhattM_18} on perfect algebras over the residue field of $k$.
-Concerning their representability the situation is slightly delicate: In many cases it is known that $X_w(b)$ are ind-representable \cite[Thm.~C]{Ivanov_DL_indrep}.
-Also, there are examples, where $X_w(b)$ is known to be an ind-scheme, which is not a scheme \cite[Cor.~10.2]{Ivanov_DL_indrep}.
-On the other hand, for $\bfG = {\bf GL}_n$, $c$ Coxeter and $b$ basic, $X_c(b)$ are schemes \cite[Prop.~2.6]{CI_loopGLn}.
+In contrast, the $X_w(b)$ are sheaves for the arc-topology, \textit{cf.} \cite{BhattM_18}, on perfect algebras over the residue field of $k$.
+Concerning their representability, the situation is slightly delicate: In many cases it is known that the $X_w(b)$ are ind-representable; \textit{cf.} \cite[Theorem~C]{Ivanov_DL_indrep}.
+Also, there are examples where $X_w(b)$ is known to be an ind-scheme which is not a scheme; \textit{cf.} \cite[Corollary~10.2]{Ivanov_DL_indrep}.
+On the other hand, for $\bfG = {\bf GL}_n$, $c$ Coxeter and $b$ basic, $X_c(b)$ is a scheme; \textit{cf.} \cite[Proposition~2.6]{CI_loopGLn}.
 Moreover, the proof of this last fact has led to a quite explicit description of (a cover of) $X_c(b)$ in this case, eventually allowing one to compute large parts of its cohomology and relate it to the local Langlands correspondences, which was the main task of \cite{CI_loopGLn, CI_DrinfeldStrat}.